JonathanStoye/openvm-management-application-protoype/README.md

 To get this project up and running please install the docker engine according to your OS.

-To install the dependecies of the project, run `npm run install:all` in the root folder of the project.
+To install the dependencies of the project, run `npm run install:all` in the root folder of the project.

 ## Starting the Application